 The law requires warrants for arrest.
 Police may legally detain persons for 48 hours without a hearing, and police generally observed this time limit.
 A judge has up to 24 hours to charge or release the detainee.
 Police promptly informed detainees of charges against them.
+Authorities generally respected these rights.
 A bail system exists.
 The law provides detainees the right to legal counsel from the moment of arrest.
 Persons charged with a crime may choose their own lawyers or accept one designated by the government.

 Pretrial Detention: The law provides that the duration of provisional detention may not exceed four months.
 The judge may, by means of a reasoned decision, extend its duration for the same amount of time.
 The duration of the provisional detention may not exceed half the maximum penalty prescribed by the criminal code for the offenses for which it has been ordered.
 According to the law, once the case has been sent to court, the duration of the pretrial detention cannot exceed six months (minor offenses) or 12 months (serious offenses).
-The slow pace of the justice system and lack of human resources often result in lengthy detentions beyond the period stipulated by law.
-In August a group of prisoners and their families denounced the abusive overuse and extended lengths of pretrial detention.
-As of July, 57 percent of all prisoners were in pretrial detention, on average for 492 days.
+As of September prisoners were in pretrial detention on average for 392 days.
+The slow pace of the justice system and lack of human resources often resulted in lengthy detentions beyond the period stipulated by law.